yy/dviz-course/w02-history-integrity-review/lab.md

 - `div` - This will not visibly change anything on the webpage.
 But it is important while referencing in CSS or JavaScript.
 It stands for division and allocates a section of a page.

-Use the top 5 voted movies found in the first part, try the following:
+**Exercise: Use the top 5 voted movies found in the first part, try the following:

 - Create a table with the following columns: Movie Title, Year, Rating, Votes.
 Create a link with each movie title to its IMDB page.